Dementia classification from spontaneous speech using wrapper-based feature selection: Introduction

-A more common approach is to use paper-based tests, such as the standardized Mini-Mental State Examination (MMSE) \cite{folstein1975mini} and the Montreal Cognitive Assessment (MoCA) \cite{nasreddine2005montreal}, which evaluate memory, attention, and problem-solving skills.
-The Consortium to Establish a Registry for Alzheimer's Disease (CERAD) test is a comprehensive neuropsychological test battery designed to assess multiple cognitive domains, including memory (episodic memory, delayed recall), language skills (naming, verbal fluency), and visuospatial ability (copying tasks).
-This test battery reached its widely used current form mainly in the early 1990s \cite{morris1989consortium}.
-The CERAD test is detailed and sensitive to mild cognitive impairments, making it particularly suitable for in-depth assessments, long-term follow-ups, and research purposes.
-With the increasing use of mobile devices, mobile applications have been developed for cognitive testing, such as the Mobile Screening Test (MCS), whose results have been found to correlate with those of the MoCA test \cite{zorluoglu2015mobile}.

-The analysis of naturally spoken language provides a cost-effective and accessible approach to identifying dementia.
-In Alzheimer's disease and other dementias, difficulties with semantic memory, word retrieval, and sentence construction may appear in the early stages \cite{reilly2011anomia,ivanova,fraser2015linguistic}.
-Technologies related to speech analysis have advanced significantly over the past decade.
-As a result, artificial intelligence models based on machine learning and speech and language processing have been developed.
-These models aim to utilize acoustic and text-based features of speech to detect early signs or progression of cognitive impairments \cite{de2020artificial}.
-Speech analysis offers a non-invasive and natural approach to the early assessment of dementia \cite{beltrami2018speech}.
+The analysis of naturally spoken language provides a cost-effective and non-invasive alternative for identifying dementia.
+In Alzheimer's disease and related disorders, early impairments may manifest as difficulties in semantic memory, word retrieval, and sentence construction \cite{reilly2011anomia,ivanova,fraser2015linguistic}.
+Advances in speech analysis have enabled the development of machine learning models that utilize acoustic and linguistic features to detect cognitive impairment \cite{de2020artificial}.
+Consequently, there is a growing need for interpretable and computationally efficient speech-based approaches that support accurate classification while enabling systematic analysis of the underlying acoustic characteristics.